 \subsection{Low-Rank Approximation in Quantization}

-Beyond quantization, the inherent parameter redundancy within deep neural networks~\citep{predicting2013}, particularly evident in LLMs~\citep{shortgpt2024,whatmatters2024}, can be effectively exploited using low-rank approximation methods.
-Techniques such as Singular Value Decomposition (SVD)~\citep{svd1970} allow large weight matrices to be represented as products of smaller factors, offering an alternative compression strategy that can be more resilient than pruning, especially under high compression regimes~\citep{deepcompression2016}.
-Recognizing their potential for complementary benefits, researchers have explored combining low-rank factorization to reduce parameter count and quantization to lower parameter precision~\citep{caldera2024}.
-Initial studies applied SVD in various roles within the LLM context: some used activation statistics to guide decomposition~\citep{svdllmv2_2025}, others integrated SVD principles into initialization or parameter-efficient updates~\citep{adalora2023, pissa2024, onebit2024}, applied transformations prior to factorization~\citep{asvd2023}, or even employed low-rank structures to model quantization errors~\citep{lqer2024}.
+Beyond quantization, the inherent parameter redundancy within deep neural networks~\citep{predicting2013} can be effectively exploited using low-rank approximation methods.
+This redundancy is particularly evident in LLMs~\citep{shortgpt2024,whatmatters2024}.
+Techniques such as Singular Value Decomposition (SVD)~\citep{svd1970} allow large weight matrices to be represented as products of smaller factors.
+This offers an alternative compression strategy that may be more resilient than pruning, especially under high compression regimes~\citep{deepcompression2016}.
+Recognizing the potential for complementary benefits, researchers have explored combining low-rank factorization to reduce parameter count with quantization to lower parameter precision~\citep{caldera2024}.
+Initial studies applied SVD in various roles within the LLM context.
+Some approaches used activation statistics to guide decomposition~\citep{svdllmv2_2025}, while others integrated SVD principles into initialization or parameter-efficient updates~\citep{adalora2023, pissa2024, onebit2024}.
+Further works applied transformations prior to factorization~\citep{asvd2023} or employed low-rank structures to model quantization errors~\citep{lqer2024}.

-A more integrated approach involves incorporating low-rank concepts directly within the QAT methods, as demonstrated by DL-QAT~\citep{dlqat2024}, which jointly learns a representation amenable to both low-rank approximation and low-precision quantization, albeit limited to 3-bit quantization.
-This direction of optimizing structural properties such as rank and numerical precision during training represents a promising path towards more effective LLM compression, with potential for further exploration of even lower precision quantization.
+A more integrated approach involves incorporating low-rank concepts directly within QAT methods.
+For example, DL-QAT~\citep{dlqat2024} jointly learns a representation amenable to both low-rank approximation and low-precision quantization.
+However, this method is currently limited to 3-bit quantization.
+Optimizing structural properties such as rank and numerical precision during training represents a promising path toward effective LLM compression.
+There is potential for further exploration of even lower precision quantization.